Mobarz388/QGIS-projects-portfolio/README.md

 Steps for wind farm site selection:

-A) Data Collection: The use of ArcGIS Hub for data collection is a sound choice, ensuring access to reliable and up-to-date datasets.
-The decision to employ Inverse Distance Weighting (IDW) for converting point datasets to continuous raster surfaces is appropriate for obtaining a smooth representation of land surface elevation and wind speed.
+A) Data Collection: Wind speed and elevation data were sourced from the Global Wind Atlas, a recognized provider of wind resource information.
+Inverse Distance Weighting (IDW) was employed to convert point datasets to continuous raster surfaces, ensuring a smooth representation of land surface elevation and wind speed.
+Additionally, for comprehensive spatial analysis, key parameters such as cities, nature protection areas, and power transmission lines were sourced through ArcGIS Hub.

 B) Slope Calculation: Utilizing the slope tool in QGIS to derive slope information from the digital elevation model (DEM) contributes to a better understanding of the terrain, a crucial factor in wind farm site selection.